power-daps/power-daps/README.md

-# Daps from Dap!
+# Power Daps

 ## Installation
-On a Mac: `brew install dap`
+On a Mac: `brew install power-daps`

-On CentOS or Redhat: `yum install dap`
+On CentOS or Redhat: `yum install power-daps`

-On Ubuntu or Debian: `apt-get install dap`
+On Ubuntu or Debian: `apt-get install power-daps`

 ## Usage